Business enterprise research and development, UK: 2023

-Spending and numbers employed on research and development by businesses in the UK, including data on sources of funds and regional spread.
+Research and development (R&D) undertaken by businesses in the UK, including data on the type of R&D, sources of funds and regional distribution.

 This is the latest release.
 View previous releases